-This Vietnamese Meatball Banh Mi (Banh Mi Xiu Mai) makes a delicious and fulfilling breakfast or main meal.
+This Vietnamese Meatball Banh Mi (Banh Mi Xiu Mai) makes a delicious and filling breakfast or main meal.
 The pork meatballs are served with a flavorful tomato sauce and crispy banh mi (Vietnamese baguette).

 What is Vietnamese Meatball Banh Mi (Banh Mi Xiu Mai)